tylergaugler16/youNote/README.md

 # YouNote

-YouNote is a learning tool where you can can search for videos from youtube and take notes while watching them.
-Make them public so that other users can see what you're learning.
+YouNote is a learning tool where you can search for videos from youtube and take notes while watching them.
+Make your notes public so that other users can see what you're learning.

 Visit YouNote [here](https://younote.herokuapp.com)

 # About

 YouNote is an application built with Ruby on Rails, that utlizes Bootsrap, JQuery and runs Postgres as the db in production.

 **Cool** **Implentations:**

 * Users can edit change font styles and add tables into thier notes via jQuery

-* Automatic save of note every 60s via AJAX request.
+* Automatic save of note every 60s via AJAX patch request.

 * Users can make notes public or private